Data-driven guessing and gluing of unstable periodic orbits: Background

 The 1D Kuramoto-Sivashinsky equation (KSE) is a nonlinear PDE which arises in the modelling of the evolution of viscous liquid films down a vertical plane \cite{Sivashinsky1980}, reaction-diffusion systems \cite{Kuramoto1976}, and flame-fronts \cite{Sivashinsky1977} and exhibits chaotic behaviour for certain parameter values.
 In this paper, we use the following non-dimensional formulation of the KSE:

 where $u$ is the velocity field and we assume that the spatial domain is $L$-periodic, such that $u(x,t) = u(x+L,t)$.
 The domain length $L$ is the control parameter.
 The system is invariant under spatial and temporal translation, as well as under reflection $x\to-x$, $u\to-u$.
-We will work in the anti-symmetric subspace $u(x) = -u(-x)$ (denoted by $\mathbb{U}^+$ in \cite{Cvitanovic2010a}), as was done for example in \citet{Lan2008} and \citet{Lasagna2017}.
+We will work in the anti-symmetric subspace $u(x) = -u(-x)$ (denoted by $\mathbb{U}^+$ in \cite{Cvitanovic2010a}), as was done for example in \citet{Lan2008} and \citet{Lasagna2017}, and is enforced by keeping the real part of the Fourier coefficients equal to 0.
 This discretizes the spatial translation invariance, and reduces it to $x \to x + L/2$.
+If this symmetry was not imposed, the spatial translation invariance could also be filtered out by the method of slices and recovered via its reconstruction equations \cite{Rowley2000, Marensi2023, Engel2023}.
 The system is also invariant under Galilean transformations, however this is filtered out by the imposed anti-symmetry condition.